-Southeast Michigan is packed with art fairs in spring and summer.
-Sometimes they're paired with carnivals and other family activities.
+Our region is packed with great Michigan art fairs in spring and summer.
+Sometimes they’re paired with carnivals and other family activities.
 But did you know all those paintings, sculptures and found-object creations on display can actually be a natural, even fun, way to build a little art appreciation in kids – not to mention jumpstart their creativity?

 Why art matters

 Art is really everywhere, explain organizers of the local Ann Arbor Art Fairs – a collective of four big award-winning fests that visits Tree Town every July.

 “Because children are affected by thousands of visual images daily – on TV, the Internet, billboards and magazines – it is important for kids (and adults) to learn about important artists that have made an impact on American culture,” the fair noted in a press release.

 At a deeper level, it added, art can teach kids valuable non-verbal communication, focus, accountability and collaboration skills.
 That’s why you’re starting to hear more about “STEAM” focus in education (that’s STEM – science, technology, engineering and math – with art mixed in).